 How to Keep Your Cat Healthy – We list specifics on each vaccine available for your pet, and our doctor will discuss this with you during your cat’s examination, so you can decide what is the best option(s) for your cat.
 If you have any questions regarding any vaccines or preventative, please don’t hesitate to speak with a staff member when you’re here.

-How to Keep Your Dog Healthy – We list specifics on each vaccine available for your pet, and our doctor will discuss this with you during your dogs’s examination, so you can decide what is the best option(s) for your dog.
+How to Keep Your Dog Healthy – We list specifics on each vaccine available for your pet, and our doctor will discuss this with you during your dog’s examination, so you can decide what is the best option(s) for your dog.
 If you have any questions regarding any vaccines or preventative, please don’t hesitate to speak with a staff member when you’re here.

-Two retrospective studies performed on Vizlas and Golden Retrievers have garnered a lot of attention in the veterinary profession.
+Spay or Neuter?
+Should you and if so, when? – Two retrospective studies performed on Vizlas and Golden Retrievers have garnered a lot of attention in the veterinary profession.
 These studies looked at age of neuter/spay and potential benefits/consequences.
 Following is a short compilation of their findings.

 Senior Pets – With recent advances in disease detection and treatment, your pet’s senior years can be a healthy and happy time.
 By sharing life and love with you, your pet has given you a priceless gift.
 Now that your pet has earned senior status, you have an opportunity to give something in return: the special love and care that can make the golden years happy and healthy.